khaimaitien/Mai_convai2/README.md

 This repository is my model for Convai2 2018 NIPS Competition (http://convai.io/).
 - My team name is: "Khai Mai Alt"
-- My model name is: ""
+- My model name is: "attention-based similarity"

 # How to install
 - Use Python3 to run this code